countzero/windows_llama.cpp/README.md

 ./rebuild_llama.cpp.ps1 -blasAccelerator "cuBLAS"
 ```

+**Hint:** If PowerShell is not configured to execute files allow it by executing the following in an elevated PowerShell: `Set-ExecutionPolicy RemoteSigned`

 ### 7. Download a large language model

 Download a large language model (LLM) with weights in the GGML format into the `./vendor/llama.cpp/models` directory.
 You can for example download the [open-llama-7b](https://huggingface.co/openlm-research/open_llama_7b) model in a quantized GGML format: